An Interview with the Author of “Ava Helen Pauling: Partner, Activist, Visionary.”

 Crellin loved being a father, speaking often and affectionately about his children.
 Kay Pauling recalled, “I have never known a man who loved and devoted his time to his kids as much as Crellin did.”
 In a typical letter to his parents, Crellin wrote, “Our kids are growing by leaps and bounds.
 Kirstin sprouted a couple of teeth the other day and Cheryl is a real rambunctious little rascal, full of spirits.
 I am still amazed at the completeness of her vocabulary, and of her ability to form sentences.”

-The family expanded on December 31, 1960 when Edward Crellin Pauling, Jr. was born, a boy described by Crellin as having bright blues eyes and being, “very handsome and very, very good.”
+The family expanded on December 31, 1960 when Edward Crellin Pauling, Jr. was born, a boy described by his father as having bright blues eyes and being, “very handsome and very, very good.”
 He didn’t cry much as a baby and his sisters were keenly interested in him, always wanting to hold him.
 Crellin loved watching the children ride their trikes and was impressed with how Cheryl seemed to be developing a “quite sensitive nature with regard to music.”
 He was likewise enthralled with living in Seattle and was excited to someday start a vegetable garden and have a lawn to mow.
 As summer 1961 approached, the family made plans to go on a picnic for Cheryl’s birthday and Crellin said that she would be “tinkled pink” if her grandparents could come.

 Pauling family picnic, 1950s.